brandur/sorg/content/drafts/sortsupport-inet.md

 2. The bits in the network are compared (`1.2.3.`).
 3. Netmask size is compared (`/24`).
 4. All bits are compared.
-Having made it here, we know that the network bits and network sizes are equal, so we're in effect just comparing the subnet `.4`.
+Having made it here, we know that the network bits are equal, so we're in effect just comparing the subnet `.4`.

 These rules combined with the fact that we're working at the bit level produce ordering that in cases may not be